-When I was invited to write for Psychreg, I was a bit hesitant; my background is not in psychology or in mental health.
+I was a bit hesitant to write this article.
+My background is not in psychology or in mental health.
 But I soon realised that I have something to write about: my first-hand experience of what it is to be a carer and my perspectives on the mental health of carers.

-I have been a carer for a large part of my life; looking after a close relative suffering with severe mental health.
+I have been a carer for a large part of my life, looking after a close relative suffering from severe mental health.
 It has not been an easy journey as I have had to battle and stand as an advocate for the person who pretty much brought me up.

 The carer’s world can be a minefield, because the risk is that you could lose the relationship with the person you care for at any time.
 Then there is the anxiety and worry that the person you love is at a greater risk because you are not there to support them.
 Carers need information and psychiatrists are busy.
 Carers may not always find out what they need to know about the person they are caring for.
 This checklist is designed to help you get all the information you need about the diagnosis and treatment of the person you care for.

-Over the years, I have seen witnessed how much damage mental health can wrought to a family.
-Still, I am grateful for the intervention some mental health staff have done in order to keep things easier for myself and who I care for, but there is much work to be done.
+Over the years, I have seen witnessed how much damage mental health can wreak on a family.
+Still, I am grateful for the intervention some mental health staff have done in order to keep things easier for me and who I care for, but there is much work to be done.
 Not only is there stigma for mental health, but also for those caring for someone suffering from mental health.
 Carers like myself are unpaid and often shunned because we know little about mental illness.
-But, that does not mean we should not be partners.
+But that does not mean we should not be partners.

-Carers are there when the person is going through a crisis, carers are also there when the service user is discharged, carers should be acknowledge for the vital role they play and should also be supported.
-To make matters even more challenging the NHS is under severe strain – mental health services are not getting the funding they require to treat those suffering mental ill health, this in turn adds extra pressure to families and carers having to pick up the pieces.
+Carers are there when the person is going through a crisis and carers are also there when the service user is discharged.
+Carers should be acknowledged for the vital role they play and should also be supported.
+To make matters even more challenging, the NHS is under severe strain – mental health services are not getting the funding they require to treat those suffering from mental ill health, and this, in turn, adds extra pressure to families and carers having to pick up the pieces.

-The past four years, I have taken the knowledge of my carer experience and shared this with other carers.
-I have been actively involved with my local mental health trust; and in the past became a carer governor for them.
+The past four years I have taken the knowledge of my carer experience and shared this with other carers.
+I have been actively involved with my local mental health trust, and in the past became a carer governor for them.
 I am trying to push for better policies for carers under the auspices of a recognised charity called Carers Trust.
-Their policy ‘Triangle of Care’ aims to ensure that patients, mental health staff, along with carers, work as one unit since we all want to move towards a journey of recovery.
+Their policy ‘Triangle of Care’ aims to ensure that patients and mental health staff, along with carers, work as one unit since we all want to move towards a journey of recovery.